-Animal Equality, along with other animal protection groups including PETA UK and Open Cages, has relentlessly campaigned to ban the importation of foie gras made by force-feeding for many years, always with the UK public firmly standing alongside.
+Animal Equality has relentlessly campaigned to ban the importation of foie gras made by force-feeding for many years, always with the UK public firmly standing alongside.

 A petition started by Animal Equality in 2017 has currently surpassed a quarter of a million signatures from members of the public who demand to see a ban enacted as soon as possible.
 Celebrities have joined Animal Equality to hand in petition signatures to 10 Downing Street upon most recently reaching the 225,000 signature milestone, continually emphasising the strong public demand to ban imports of foie gras made by force-feeding.